 - The Lenin Statue of Freemont Washington is subject to this.

-- It's debatable that kitsch is So Bad It's Good.
+- The art community doesn't have an exact version of So Bad It's Good; the closest is Kitsch.
 It typically refers to cornball works aimed at the lowest common denominator, and often so broad as to be completely unremarkable, apart from the irony of appreciating something so trite and banal.
 So Bad It's Good refers to a work that is so remarkably bad that you find yourself surprised, mystified, or hypnotized by the staggering depth of its inadequacy.
 It is not merely a failure; it's a compelling failure.

 - The Museum of Bad Art collects "art too bad to be ignored."

 - An elderly woman tried to restore an ancient Spanish fresco of Jesus, only to end up making "a crayon sketch of a very hairy monkey in an ill-fitting tunic."
 The woman was a trained painter, but was found out and interrupted before she could finish the restoration.

 - DarkSydePhil is often seen as this, with his complete inability to play any game, and his constant excuses for failing (it's almost always the fault of the game and not his own incompetence).
 Others, however, call him the flip side of this.

 - The Game Grumps let's play of Mickey Mousecapade takes this and runs with it.
 Arin spends nearly the entire episode pretending to be an awful The Angry Video Game Nerd ripoff and makes dozens upon dozens of vulgar and/or uncreative jokes so horrible they're hilarious.